jeffpoulton/locked-in/agent-os/product/onboarding-ux.md

 This onboarding flow is designed to:

-1. **Hook** with the future-self invitation
+1. **Hook** with attitude — this isn't another habit app
-2. **Educate** through interactive psychology moments
-3. **Set expectations** with clear, honest disclaimers
+2. **Explain** the mechanism in plain terms — put money up, do the work, get it back
+3. **Reveal** the twist — you won't know which days have rewards until tomorrow
+4. **Teach** the science — loss aversion is why this works
+5. **Set rules** — get acknowledgment on the important stuff
-4. **Create account** with passwordless auth
+6. **Create account** with passwordless auth
-5. **Capture intent** with template selection and verification
+7. **Capture intent** with template selection and verification
-6. **Commit** with deposit and slide-to-lock-in
+8. **Commit** with deposit and slide-to-lock-in
-7. **Confirm** with a clear "you're in" moment
+9. **Confirm** with a clear "you're locked in" moment

-The tone is zen mentor — calm, confident, never pushy.
-The aesthetic is premium-minimal with warmth.
-The psychology is surfaced through experience, not lecture.
+The tone is direct and no-bullshit.
+The aesthetic is premium-minimal with typography doing the heavy lifting.
+The stakes are real, and the copy reflects that.

-Users should finish onboarding feeling focused, committed, and ready to become the person they've been meaning to be.
+Users should finish onboarding knowing exactly what they're getting into — and choosing to do it anyway.